Prediction of the Hubbard U parameter from scanning tunneling microscopy images of moire systems using image recognition: Data Availability

 All code used for dataset generation, model training, evaluation, and analysis is openly available in Zenodo at \url{https://doi.org/10.5281/zenodo.18717017}.
 The source code is also maintained on GitHub at \url{https://github.com/nachiket273/tbg-stm-ftldos-hubbard-U-regression}.

-{\it Acknowledgement.} The work was supported by grant PID2023-146461NB-I00 funded by MCIN/AEI/10.13039/501100011033 as well as by the CSIC Research Platform on Quantum Technologies PTI-001.
-The access to computational resources of CESGA (Centro de Supercomputaci\'on de Galicia) is also gratefully acknowledged.
+{\it Acknowledgements.} The work was supported by a grant PID2023-146461NB-I00 funded by MCIN/AEI/10.13039/501100011033 as well as by the CSIC Research Platform on Quantum Technologies PTI-001.
+The access to computational resources of CESGA (Centro de Supercomputación de Galicia) is also gratefully acknowledged.